Rowsim/react-node-multiplayer/README.md

 http
 socket.io

-Client uses assets from, and takes inspiration from [this youtube tutorial](https://www.youtube.com/watch?v=xhURh2RDzzg)
+Client uses assets from, and takes inspiration from [this youtube tutorial](https://www.youtube.com/watch?v=xhURh2RDzzg) by Drew Conley